🎯

 UCL MBA Rankings

-According to the Financial Times' Global MBA Ranking 2022, UCL's MBA programme is placed 14th in the world.
-The program's emphasis on innovation, entrepreneurship, and sustainability has won it recognition as one of the world's most elite MBA programmes as it one of the best colleges in UK.
+According to the Financial Times Global MBA Ranking 2022, UCL's MBA program is placed 14th in the world.
+The program's emphasis on innovation, entrepreneurship, and sustainability has won it recognition as one of the world's most elite MBA programs as it is one of the best colleges in UK.

 Benefits of Pursuing UCL MBA